epitome-mvc/Epitome/README.md

 ```

 ## Changelog
+- 0.3.0
+ - Breaking API change, all events are now via `.on` / `.off` / `.trigger`
+ - Added `.listenTo(obj, event, cb)` and `.stopListening(obj, event, cb)` methods for easy pubsub and event bubbling
+- 0.2.2
+ - fixed a validators error firing errors without there being any.
 - 0.2.1
- - the default Epitome Object now returns an instance of Events so you can mediate like `Epitome.fireEvent('awesome')`
+ - the default Epitome Object now returns an instance of Events so you can mediate like `Epitome.trigger('awesome')`
  between components.
 - 0.2.0
  - big shift in he way Sync works with servers.
 Previously, Model and Collection were only accepting `application/json` as